 This is a crucial point to keep in mind.
 When creating a marketing campaign, you must clearly define such terms.
 If you don’t, it can cause a lot of confusion later on.
 So make sure you decide on these factors before your campaign goes live.

 When defining conversion for your campaign, look at your requirements.
 Do you plan a lot of events to engage the visitors?
 If yes, users signing up for one such event can be seen as a conversion.
 On the other hand, you can choose to see only purchases as conversions.
 The choice is yours!

 Don’t Confuse It With Cost per Click.

 As we discussed, people commonly refer to conversion cost as cost per conversion.
 In short, they sometimes call it CPC.
-And here's where some people fall prey to confusion.
-They confuse CPC with cost per click, which is an entirely different metric.
+And here’s where some people fall prey to confusion. between CPC and cost per click, which is an entirely different metric.

 So, make sure you don’t make the same mistake.
 While looking at the data, make sure you read these terms carefully.
 The last thing you want is to read the data wrong and make your decisions based on that.